rick-rami94/Security_Fundamentals/README.md

 # Security_Fundamentals
-- This is where I will provide code and instructions on some of the fundamentals of information security.
+Thank you for checking out my security fundamentals repository.
+Here I have several projects that are focused on cybersecurity or cryptography.
-- Matching .txt files provide further information of some of the security principles that are applied here.
+Each of the domains within security hold their respective project folders.
+The structure of these folders are consistent throughout.